 Vomiting is differentiated from regurgitation by forceful contraction of the diaphragm and abdominal muscles.
 Vomiting has a variety of causes and is rarely an isolated symptom.
 Etiologies are diverse and include increased intracranial pressure (e.g., nonaccidental trauma), infections (e.g., urinary tract infections, sepsis, or gastroenteritis), hepatobiliary disease (usually accompanied by jaundice), and inborn errors of metabolism (usually accompanied by hypoglycemia and metabolic acidosis).
 Bilious vomiting in a neonate or infant should be considered a surgical emergency with particular concern for malrotation with midgut volvulus.

 The number, color, and consistency of stool in the same infant changes from day to day and differs among infants.
 Normal breast-fed infants may go 5 to 7 days without stooling or have six to seven stools per day.
 Color has no significance unless blood is present, or the stool is acholic (i.e., white).

 Infants without normal stooling in the first 2 days of life may have anatomic anomalies (e.g., intestinal stenosis or atresias), cystic fibrosis, Hirschsprung disease, or meconium ileus or plug.
 Constipation that develops later in the first month of life suggests Hirschsprung disease, hypothyroidism, anal stenosis, or anterior anus.
 Although bacterial infection may cause bloody diarrhea, this is rare in neonates.
 The most common cause of blood in the stool in neonates is anal fissures.
 Breast-fed infants may have heme-positive stool from swallowed maternal blood due to bleeding nipples.
-Necrotizing enterocolitis may present as bloody diarrhea and usually presents with other signs ...
+Necrotizing enterocolitis may present as bloody diarrhea and usually presents with ...